prometheusresearch/htsql/doc/reference.rst

 formatted in the output.

-Since HTSQL wraps an SQL database, HTSQL data types are related to SQL data type.
+Since HTSQL wraps an SQL database, HTSQL data types are related to SQL data types.
 Although HTSQL does not expose SQL data types directly to the user, each SQL data type corresponds to some HTSQL data type and vice versa.